A Delicious Guide to Creating Your Own Ramen at Ramen Factory Kyoto

 Creating A Broth

 The options are a chicken or fish broth that is enhanced by adding shoyu (soy sauce), miso, or salt stock.
-After combining to your liking and heating your broth on the stove you’re almost ready to pour it in your bowl!
+After combining to your liking and heating your broth on the stove you’re almost ready to pour it into your bowl!
+Remember, if you need a vegetarian or vegan broth be sure to note that in your reservation.

 Cooking The Noodles

-Before we ravenously scarfed down our ramen bowls, we had to combine all the ingredients from the steps above.
+Before we ravenously scarfed down our ramen, we had to combine all the ingredients from the steps above.
 We picked one of the fun ramen bowls from a shelf and added our noodles, broth, and protein.
-Then we chose to garnish with egg, green onion, sesame oil, and other toppings.
+Then we chose to garnish with egg, green onion, sesame oil, and a few other toppings.

-After getting everything set up, your hard work was finished!
-Dig in, and enjoy!
+After getting everything set up, our hard work was finished.
+We were ready to dig in and enjoy – which we did!

-Ramen Factory Kyoto offers three different ramen experiences to choose from.
-You can look at each of their courses on their website but here is the main idea of each.
-We suggest you book in advance (plus you’ll get a free drink if you book ahead online!) and consider planning your lunch or dinner here because ramen can be very filling!
+Ramen Factory Kyoto is 15,000 yen for adults and 14,000 yen for children.
+We suggest you book in advance and consider planning your lunch or dinner here because ramen can be very filling!

 This hands-on cooking experience is a must-do for anyone visiting Kyoto!
 It’s the perfect activity to enjoy any time of the year, but especially on a really hot or cold day.
 Now go enjoy this fun and yummy activity!